codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 ## Basic closure system

-To make more easy and comfortable the usage of the `EPOLL` API, being not so complex operations to make, I built a simple abstraction on top of the multiplexing interface to make it possible to register callback functions that will be executed on events happening.
+To make more easy and comfortable the usage of the **epoll** API,with this project requiring not so complex operations to handle, I’ve built a simple abstraction on top of the multiplexing interface to make it possible to register callback functions that will be executed on events happening.

+There’re a lot of examples of using epoll on the web, the mojority of them just show the basic usage, where we register a set of socket descriptors and start a loop to monitor them for incoming events, each time a descriptor is ready for reading or writing, a function is called to make use of them, which is surely a neat implementation, but a bit limitating.
+The solution I decided to use, leverage the union `epoll_data`:

+{% highlight c %}

+typedef union epoll_data {
+   void        *ptr;
+   int          fd;
+   uint32_t     u32;
+   uint64_t     u64;
+} epoll_data_t;

+{% endhighlight %}

+As shown, there is a `void *`, an int commonly used to store the descriptor we were talking about and two integer of different size.
+I prefered to use a custom structure with the descriptor inside and some other context fields, specifically a function pointer and its optional arguments.
+We’ll register a pointer to this structure passing it to the pointer `void *ptr`.
+This way, every time an event occur, we’ll have access to the very same structure pointer we registered, including the file descriptor associated.

-There's two types of callback which can be defined, the common ones, that will be triggered with events and the periodic ones, that will be executed automatically every tick of time interval defined.
-So let's wrap the epoll loop into a dedicated structure, we'll do the same for the callback functions, defining a structure with some fields usefull for the execution of the callback.
+There’s two types of callback which can be defined, the common ones, that will be triggered with events and the periodic ones, that will be executed automatically every tick of time interval defined.
+So let’s wrap the epoll loop into a dedicated structure, we’ll do the same for the callback functions, defining a structure with some fields usefull for the execution of the callback.

 **src/network.h**